Brick-C/Brick-C/README.md

-- 🔭 I’m currently working on ...
-Still Tinkering...
+- 🔭 I’m currently working on -> Still Tinkering...
-- 🌱 I’m currently learning ...
-React
+- 🌱 I’m currently learning -> React
-- 📫 How to reach me: [email](tamjid2077@gmail.com) <br/>
+- 📫 How to reach me:
-- ⚡ Fun fact: ...
+- ⚡ About Me: Lover of Tea & Biryani
 -->